 When you return from vacation, you’ll likely be operating in a different time zone.
 This may lead to trouble sleeping at night, and tiredness during the day.

-However, be sensible with your caffeine intake.
-The FDA recommends a limit of 400mg of caffeine per day.
-This is about the equivalent of four regular sized cups of coffee.
+Limit your intake to 400mg of caffeine per day.
+This is about the equivalent of four regular-sized cups of coffee.
 Also, bear in mind that the effects of caffeine can last for up to 6 hours.

 So, if you go to bed at 10 pm, make sure to finish your last cup of coffee before 4 pm.